amajji/Crop-and-OCR-documents-and-deployment-using-FastAPI-and-DOCKER/README.md

-we tested the model on 300 tax notices.
+we tested the models on 300 tax notices.
 The SIFT method does not crop all documents, especially when the scans are not in a good quality, while the second script which is based on the kmeans algorithm crops and extracts the text fields from any document.

 <p float="left">